Brett Perlini

-Brett Perlini (born 14 June 1990) is a Canadian born English ice hockey player for Cardiff Devils of the UK Elite Ice Hockey League (EIHL).
-His brother Brendan Perlini is currently playing with the Lausanne HC of the National League (NL).
+Brett Perlini (born 14 June 1990) is a Canadian-born English professional ice hockey player who is a forward for the Coventry Blaze of the Elite Ice Hockey League (EIHL).

+International play

-He represented Great Britain at the 2019 IIHF World Championship, 2021 IIHF World Championship,2022 IIHF World Championship and 2024 IIHF World Championship.
+He represented Great Britain at the 2019 IIHF World Championship, 2021 IIHF World Championship, 2022 IIHF World Championship and 2024 IIHF World Championship.

+Personal life

+His brother Brendan Perlini is a player for Lausanne HC of the National League (NL).